cody-barker/portland-native-plants/README.md

 - search and filter plants by binomial name, common name, and type.
 - sort columns alphanumerically
 - modify the database with full CRUD if a contributing admin
+- download and install the app on your desktop or mobile device as a Progressive Web App

+### Installing the App

+#### Chrome - Desktop

+In the address bar, click the icon of a desktop with a down arrow to install the app.
+This will create an icon on your desktop.

+#### Chrome - Mobile

+Click the options menu and select Install App to add it as an icon on your home page.

+#### iOS

+Choose the Share up-arrow at the bottom of the screen, and select Add to Home Screen.

 <br>

 <img src="public/portland_native_plants_preview.gif" alt="gif preview"/>